 From the Data From list, select the Pumping Well (Pumping Well) check box

-By selecting the Analysis Graph tab the AquiferTest analysis will show Time-Drawdown data on a linear-linear scale, as shown in the image below:
+By selecting the Analysis Graph tab the AquiferTest analysis will show drawdown vs time data on a linear-linear scale, as shown in the image below:

 Select the Dimensionless button from the tool bar above the analysis graph

 If the drawdown value decreases downward along the Y-axis, reverse the dimensionless water level graph, so that the drawdown increases upward.
 By expanding the Drawdown Axis item in the Analysis Panel Navigator and selecting checking the Reverse checkbox

 Your analysis graph should look similar to the image below: